CellProfiler/tutorials/3d_monolayer/README.md

 The Watershed module finds objects that have bright signal, so the cytoplasm that will define the cell volume should have bright signal.
 However, this is not the case in the membrane channel; it must be transformed into an image where the cytoplasm is bright and the boundaries between the cells are dark.
 Therefore, we will invert the membrane channel to achieve this effect.

-1. Add an **Threshold** module  Threshold the rescaled membrane image.
+1. Add a **Threshold** module and threshold the rescaled membrane image.
     <p align="center"><img src="docs/images/applythreshold_16.png" alt="rescale5" width="600"/></p>
 1. Add an **ImageMath** module.
-Within the ImageMath module choose the *Invert* operation, and invert the tresholded membrane.
+Within the ImageMath module choose the *Invert* operation, and invert the thresholded membrane.
     <p align="center"><img src="docs/images/imagemath_17.png" alt="rescale5" width="600"/></p>
 1. Add a **RemoveHoles** module, again.
 Choose a size of *20*.
 This result will be referred to as the *Inverted Membrane*.
     <p align="center"><img src="docs/images/removeholes_18.png" alt="rescale5" width="600"/></p>